Richyboy170/chess-thesis/assets/characters/character_6/README.md

 ## Usage in Game

 ### Character Selection
-Character 6 appears as the sixth option in character selection for both Player 1 and Player 2.
+Character 4 appears as the fourth option in character selection for both Player 1 and Player 2.
 The preview will show:
 - **With GDCubism:** Animated Live2D model (idle animation)
 - **Without GDCubism:** Static texture preview (fallback)

 ### During Gameplay
-When Character 6 is selected, the Live2D model can react to game events through animation triggers:
+When Character 4 is selected, the Live2D model can react to game events through animation triggers:
-- Idle state during normal play (multiple variant animations)
+- Idle state during normal play
 - Reactions to piece movements
 - Victory/defeat animations